aergoio/aergolite/README.md

 The blockchain administrator can:

 * Add nodes to the blockchain network
-* Remove nodes from the blockchain network
 * Execute reserved SQL commands

 In future versions it will also be able to:

-* Authorize nodes to execute blocked SQL commands
+* Remove nodes from the blockchain network
 * Add users to the network
-* Authorize users to execute specific SQL commands
+* Create smart contracts to let nodes to execute blocked SQL commands
-* Create smart contracts

 You will need to inform the public key of the blockchain administrator on each participating node.